- Prospective Students

 Q: Does the Graduate School offer tours or information sessions?

 The Office of Undergraduate Admissions also offers campus tours on a more regular basis.

 If prospective students are not available to attend a scheduled information session, the Office of Graduate Admissions additionally holds online sessions.

 Q: What is graduate student life like at Georgetown?

 Graduate life differs greatly from undergraduate life.
-First, the student population is far more diverse, including married individuals, people pursuing a second career, older students returning for a degree, full-time professionals, etc, alongside full-time students who have recently received a degree.
+First, the student population is far more diverse, including married individuals, people pursuing a second career, older students returning for a degree, full-time professionals, etc, alongside full-time students who have recently received an undergraduate degree.
 Students coming directly from undergraduate studies may be surprised by this shift from a structured social/work community to an environment of autonomy.
 Department and program offices often have specialized academic and social events for graduate students, and the Graduate Student Organization plays a role in bringing together students from different programs to meet socially or participate in campus issues.
 Many campus-wide lectures provide opportunities for stimulating thought beyond specific disciplines.